-My relationship with programming has always been push-pull.
+My relationship with programming has always been fraught.
 Back in 5th grade, my school's curriculum introduced QBASIC to a very puzzle-loving me and then decided to do away with it next year.
 They reintroduced programming back in the form of an unenforced class for HTML and CSS, but it didn't have the fun, puzzle-like feel I'd loved.
 I then skipped computer science as a subject in high school.

 As I continued to be intrigued by programming during my time studying engineering, a combination of my class of already exposed-to-coding folks and some old-school microprocessor coding caused me to completely give up.